SuzukaDev/suzukadev.github.io/content/articles/devlogs/the-resilence-of-memory/index.md

 There's something deeply uplifting about simply remembering—who we are, who we were, and the moments that once made us feel truly alive.
 Especially in times when we feel lost, memory can ground us.

 <!-- I also named it this way because I recently lost my dog and best friend, Dexter.
 Though I can no longer see him, he lives on vividly in my memory.
 He’s still with me—in every place we visited, every shared experience, and every moment of joy we had together.
 I can summon those memories anytime, and through them, he continues to live on, and I find some relief. -->
 Recently, I lost my dog and best friend, **Dexter**.
 Though I can no longer see him, he lives on vividly in my memory.
 He’s still with me—in every place we visited, every shared experience, and every moment of joy we had together.
-I can summon those memories anytime, and through them, he continues to live on, and I find some relief and strength.
+I can summon those memories anytime, and through them, he continues to live on, and I find some relief and strength, despite they still hurt.

+Is also kinda a metaphor of how "powerful" my little buddy was for me.
+About how he was able to transform any bad situation or circumstance and to provide happiness and my world more colourful and vivid.

+{{< img_caption "dex-playa.jpeg" "I love you, Dexter" >}}

 <!-- I like writing messages, concepts, etc. around my place, to remind myself different things.
 I think that when we capture a message with an image, the idea becomes more powerful and easier to remind (and also way cooler). -->